 - You know what you’re supposed to be doing… but you have no idea why.

 Accountability comes up in the context of decisions a lot.
-If your boss hasn’t communicated who will be making the call or is stalling on making the call themselves, suggest a structure that’ll help move things forward.
+If your manager hasn’t communicated who will be making the call or is stalling on making the call themselves, suggest a structure that’ll help move things forward.

 You have a driver (D) who is responsible for making sure the decision gets made in a timely manner.
 There is one – yes, one! – approver (A) who ultimately makes the call.
 One or more contributors (C) weigh in with subject-matter expertise and recommendations.
 And people whose work will be affected by the outcome are informed (I) once the decision is reached.

-Blameless root cause analysis
+2. Blameless root cause analysis

-The true meaning of sparring isn’t “fighting”.
+The true meaning of sparring isn’t “fighting.”
 It’s about practicing.
 If you can’t get candid, constructive feedback from your boss, get it from your teammates.
 During a sparring session, you’ll gather a few peers and take turns showing something you’re working on.
 The group gets to challenge it, critique it, and (ideally) offer suggestions for making it even better.

-Objectives and key results (OKRs)
+6. Objectives and key results (OKRs)

 Before the start of each quarter, set one or two high-level objectives for yourself and identify measurable results you’ll see when you meet them.
-For example, an objective might be “improve customer loyalty”.
-The results might be things like “5% bump in positive brand mentions on social media” and “reduce customer churn by 10%”.
-(Note that these are outcomes.
-Not a list of tasks to check off.)
+For example, an objective might be “improve customer loyalty.”
+The results might be things like “5% bump in positive brand mentions on social media” and “reduce customer churn by 10%.”
+(Note that these are outcomes, not a list of tasks to check off.)

 OKRs can be your guiding light, but you’ll need your boss to sign off on them.
 If they are especially uncommunicative, share your OKRs with a note saying that, unless they point you in a different direction, these will be your priorities for the quarter.

 This technique is similar to OKRs but is used in the context of a single project to establish priorities.
-Together with your teammates, think of all the things you could optimize for: cost, scope, timing, quality, security, user delight, media coverage, etc. Now draw sliding scales for each one that represent how flexible that aspect it.
+Together with your teammates, think of all the things you could optimize for: cost, scope, timing, quality, security, user delight, media coverage, etc. Now draw sliding scales for each one that represent how flexible that aspect is.
 You’ll quickly see where the trade-offs lie (e.g., quick delivery often comes at the cost of scope or quality).

-After agreeing on priorities as a group, everyone on the team will be able to make all those every-day decisions more confidently and with the assurance that they’re in lock-step with the rest of the team.
+After agreeing on priorities as a group, everyone on the team will be able to make all those everyday decisions more confidently, and with the assurance that they’re in lock-step with the rest of the team.